 If you’re based in the UK this is probably just about as good a sale as you’ll find so this is a good time to top up your Avios balance if you’re running a little low and you have a near-term use for Avios.

-On the whole, it’s not economical to use purchased Avios for long-haul Economy Class fares thanks to the high surcharges that accompany all BA Avios bookings but if you’re looking to make a long-haul Premium Cabin booking (especially one paired with a BA 2-4-1 voucher) then there’s almost certainly value to be had here.
+On the whole, it’s not economical to use purchased Avios for long-haul Economy Class fares thanks to the high surcharges that accompany all such BA Avios bookings but if you’re looking to make a long-haul Premium Cabin booking (especially one paired with a BA 2-4-1 voucher) then there’s probably value to be had here.

-You could also consider buying Avios in the current sale and, if you have an active Iberia account, moving them across to Iberia Plus and using them to book select long-haul Iberia routes which incur notably lower surcharges than you’ll find BA charging.
+You could also consider buying Avios in the current sale and if you have an active Iberia account, moving them across to Iberia Plus and using them to book select long-haul routes on which Iberia charges fewer Avios than British Airways.

 If you can see that the cost of a cash fare for your trip is greater than what a reward flight would cost (and that reward flights are actually available to book) then it may be a good idea to buy Avios in this sale and book your trip that way.

-The only way to know how good or bad this offer is for your particular circumstances is to decide on what you’d like to spend the Avios on, work out the cost of the award (including surcharges) and then compare it to the cost of a cash fare for the same trip.
+The only way to know how good or bad this offer is for your particular circumstances is to decide on what you’d like to spend the Avios on, to work out the cost of the award (including surcharges), and then compare that cost to the cost of a cash fare for the same trip.

-For some it will also be worth taking into account any 2-4-1/companion vouchers they may have but the math still needs to be done – Avios can be a tricky currency to use economically so don’t avoid the work.
+For some, it will also be worth taking into account any 2-4-1/companion vouchers they may have but the sums still need to be worked out – for the less experienced among us, Avios can be a tricky currency to use economically so don’t avoid the work.
+[HT: OMAAT]